ansys/pymechanical/doc/source/user_guide_embedding/index.rst

 Diagnosing problems with embedding
 ----------------------------------

-In some cases, debugging why the embedded Mechanical instance is not working requires additional logging.
+In some cases, debugging the embedded Mechanical instance will require additional logging.
 For information on how to configure logging, see :ref:`ref_embedding_user_guide_logging`.

 Running PyMechanical embedding scripts inside Mechanical with IronPython
 ------------------------------------------------------------------------

-If your PyMechanical embedding script does not use any other third-party Python package, such as `NumPy`, it is possible to adapt it so that it can run inside of Mechanical with IronPython with scripting inside Mechanical's command line interface.
-For instance, the consider the following PyMechanical code:
+If your PyMechanical embedding script does not use any other third-party Python package, such as `NumPy`, it is possible to adapt it so that it can run inside of Mechanical with IronPython.
+The scripting occurs inside Mechanical's command line interface.
+For instance, consider the following PyMechanical code:

 .. code:: python